MicrosoftDocs/appcenter-docs/docs/gdpr/FAQ.md

 For HockeyApp and App Center SxS users, the data that HockeyApp collects can be found at [https://hockeyapp.net/blog/2016/05/09/user-metrics-and-privacy.html](https://hockeyapp.net/blog/2016/05/09/user-metrics-and-privacy.html).

 ### How to submit GDPR DSR (Data Subject Right) Delete and Export requests for App Center
 App Center customers can exercise their rights as data subjects by submitting DSR requests using GDPR-specific API methods.
-You can find more information on how to submit a DSR Delete and Export request at [https://docs.microsoft.com/appcenter/gdpr/your-data](/appcenter/gdpr/your-data).
+You can find more information on how to submit a DSR Delete and Export request in [GDPR](/appcenter/gdpr/your-data).

 ### App Store privacy report
 Here you can find answers to questions for the App Store privacy report.
 Please notice, that we do not filter the information you send us in the logs and custom exception messages.
 So if you are sending some personal data or user ids in analytic events, you should mention it in a privacy report.
 The answers below only apply to data that App Center collects itself, provided that you do not send us analytics events or custom exceptions.